A non-trivial upper bound on the threshold bias of the Oriented-cycle game: Concluding remarks and open problems

 Note that for any graph $G$ with maximum degree $\Delta$, a modified version of the trivial strategy shows that OBreaker can win the Oriented-cycle game played on the edge set of $G$ when $b\geq \Delta -1$.
 Therefore, $b(n,p)\leq (1+o(1)) np$, provided $p$ is large enough.
 As we show in this paper, this is not tight for $p=1$.
 Indeed, we believe that for smaller values of $p$ the trivial upper bound of $np$ is not tight as well.
 We want to remark that in general our strategy does not directly yield an improvement on this upper bound of $b(n,p)$.

 {\bf Preventing cycles of fixed length.\\} In a different direction, let $\cC_k$ be the property of a tournament to contain an induced copy of a (directed) cycle of length $k$.
 Note that the properties $\cC_3$ and $\cC$ are equivalent, since if a tournament contains a cycle (of some length $k$), then it contains a cycle of length three.
 Therefore, preventing a cycle of length $k$ when playing on $K_n$ is at least as easy for OBreaker as preventing a cycle of length three.
 Or in other words, $t(n,\cC_k)\leq t(n,\cC)$ for all $3\leq k\leq n$.
 Note that the property $\cC_k$ does not necessarily imply the property $\cC_{k-1}$, so the sequence $t(n,\cC_3)$, $t(n,\cC_4), \ldots $ is not necessarily monotone.
-The threshold bias for the Hamilton cycle game is $t(n,\cC_n)=(1+o(1))\nicefrac{n}{\ln n}$, as was recently proved in \cite{bks2012}.
+The threshold bias for the Hamilton cycle game is $t(n,\cC_n)=(1+o(1))n/\ln n$, as was recently proved in \cite{bks2012}.
 We wonder how $t(n,\cC_k)$ behaves as a function of $n$ and $k$.
 In particular, it would be interesting to know for which values of $k=k(n)$ besides $n$ the function $t(n,\cC_k)$ is sublinear.

-{\bf Acknowledgement.} We would like to thank Tibor Szab\'o for invaluable comments on the manuscript and for simplifying the definition of an $\alpha$-structure.
+{\bf Acknowledgement.} We would like to thank Tibor Szab\'o for invaluable comments on the manuscript and for simplifying the definition of $\alpha$-structures.
 Furthermore, we would like to thank Jean Cardinal, Katarzyna Mieczkowska, Yury Person, Shakhar Smorodinsky and Bettina Speckmann for fruitful discussions.
+Finally, we would like to thank the anonymous referees for helpful comments.